papesch/excellent-watir/README.md

-# excellent-watir
-Prototype ruby/watir testing framework.
-Test steps defined in Excel spreadsheet

 # Introduction
+excellent-watir (herein called 'xlwatir') was a prototype ruby/watir testing framework, with test steps defined in Excel spreadsheets.

-excellent-watir (herein called 'xlwatir') is a framework designed to speed up automated testing of Web applications.
+xlwatir was designed to speed up automated testing of Web applications.
 It allows testers to rapidly build test scripts and test suites in a structured way. xlwatir provides all the power of the popular “watir” tool but without the overhead of learning the Ruby language. xlwatir may be used by testers of all skill levels.
 Test scripts may range from a simple single file, to a suite of complex tests with custom functionality.

 ## Prerequisites
 Ruby, watir, Excel